As Much as Humanity Can Hope for in the Long Term

 I hope you enjoy this conversation with Dileep George:

-In this article, I’ll explore Dileep’s position on the Intelligence Trajectory Political Matrix (ITPM), and highlight some of the more interesting takeaways from the episode itself.
+In this article, I’ll explore Dileep’s position on the Intelligence Trajectory Political Matrix (ITPM) and highlight some of the more interesting takeaways from the episode itself.

-The entire AGI Destinations series of interviews hinges in part on discussions around the ITPM (full article here) – a tool for roughly mapping possible future involving man, cyborgs, and AI.
+The entire AGI Destinations series of interviews hinges in part on discussions around the ITPM (full article here) – a tool for roughly mapping possible futures involving man, cyborgs, and AI.
 The ITPM isn’t intended to be a permanent label for a thinker, but rather, a reference point to the future they’re currently aiming to move towards.

 Dileep could be placed around C2.
 He recognizes the potential for collaboration and advancement in emerging technologies and artificial intelligence – but his aim is for these new AGI agents to serve the goals of humans.
 His goal is not to create better intelligence that will make humans obsolete.
-He believes there will come a time AGI will be a boost to real acceleration but due to nature’s constraints, it will not go on forever.
+He believes there will come a time when AGI will be a boost to real acceleration, but due to nature’s constraints, it will not go on forever.

 We’ll have a functional equivalent of dividing acceleration by zero from our own experiences and instantiated hominids.
 Dileep believes that’ll happen if AGI acceleration is straight-up infinite versus some rate – it’s actually quite a big difference.

-Its experience will be very different from human experience, and Dileep suspects that while we might “marvel” at the varieties of new experiences it might have – we ought not feel any empathy, or associate such feelings with a morally relevant “sentience.”
+Its experience will be very different from human experience, and Dileep suspects that while we might “marvel” at the varieties of new experiences it might have, we ought not feel any empathy, or associate such feelings with a morally relevant “sentience.”

 When it comes to governance, Dileep really sets value in an iterative approach to governance where AI is able to go out into the world, explore, and find a fit in terms of its value.
 We can determine if impacts are in government along that journey, as opposed to pre-emptively laying out governance too early.

-Dileep makes the analogy of airborne flight when he talks about how in the early years, people thought that zeppelins were going to be the most common mode of air transportation.
+Dileep makes the analogy of airborne flight when he talks about how, in the early years, people thought that zeppelins were going to be the most common mode of air transportation.
 If we had built all of the airline regulation rules around zeppelins, we would’ve been doing a very bad job of handling governance for air flights.

-LLM’s might be a lot like zeppelins and not like whatever becomes the more impactful AI of the future – and Dileep believes that we should experiment carefully and consistently in order to feel out the edges of where governance belongs or doesn’t belong.
+LLMs might be a lot like zeppelins and not like whatever becomes the more impactful AI of the future – and Dileep believes that we should experiment carefully and consistently in order to feel out the edges of where governance belongs or doesn’t belong.

 …